 - Ability to handle multiple projects

-Our externship positions are unpaid.
-Externs selected for the program will register with their law schools for academic or pro bono credit.
+Our externship positions are for academic or pro bono credit and are unpaid.
+Externs selected for the program must register with their law schools for academic or pro bono credit.

 How to Apply

 Applicants should submit a cover letter, resume, law school transcript, and a writing sample to firstname.lastname@example.org.
 Application materials must be compiled and submitted in a single .pdf file.
 In the subject line of the email, applicants should include their full name, whether they are seeking a full-time or part-time externship, and which term they are applying for (i.e., Jane Doe Full-Time Fall 2020 Externship).

 Positions will be filled on a rolling basis.

 The ACLU of Louisiana values diversity and inclusivity and encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status, record of arrest or conviction or any other characteristic protected by applicable law.